beaubreedlove/FantasyFootball/rules.md

     1. Setting a roster in a way that is obviously not intended to beat the other team may be objected.
         1. This includes, but is not limited to:
             1. Leaving roster positions empty when a healthy alternative was available on the bench or free agency (FA).
-            1. Putting a player in play that has been long known to be not participating in the given week.
+            1. Putting a player on active roster that has been long known to be not participating in the given week.
         1. Exceptions may include:
             1. Pulling (or not pulling) a player from active roster after the manager's team has gained a lead that would be at risk if the player scored negative points.
             1. In rare cases, leaving a roster position empty because no alternative exists on the bench and no benched player is worth dropping.